Parents

 Utah STI statistics

-• Chlamydia continues to be the leading STI in Utah and throughout the U.S.
+• Chlamydia is still the leading STI in Utah and throughout the U.S.

 Educating your child